zero-to-mastery/ztm-events/README.md

 The goal of the app is to make it easier for ZTM students to find local meetups near them and to track the history of the local meetups.

+## Project structure
+You can take a look at the initial static structure of the website [here](https://whimsical.com/local-meetup-website-home-EdqpJVANGt1LRDcq52r1PD).

+For data storage and authentication we are using noSQL db from Firebase.

 ## Functionality

 Local chapter leaders should be able to post the upcoming events as well as the past events.